DragonSWDev/glMaze/README.md

 **-fullscreen** - Run in fullscreen mode

+**-generator=value** - Select maze generator: "RD" for recursive division and "DFS" for depth-first search.
+Default is "RD".

+**-seed=value** - Generator seed

 ### Controls
 Camera is controlled by keyboard, where Up and Down arrows are for moving forward/backward and Left and Right arrows are for rotating camera left/right.
-Key N will generate new maze and Escape will close the game.
+Key Escape will close the game.

 ### Optimizations
 Since it's my first "serious" OpenGL application there are still things to optimize and improve.
 I've performed some basic optimizations like not rendering walls which player will never be able to see and not rendering anything that is further than certain distance.